Published in News

 Thanks Instagram, thanks a lot

-popularity of smartphones is destroying demand for traditional point-and-shoot cameras.
+The immense popularity of smartphones is destroying demand for traditional point-and-shoot cameras.
 This is hardly news though, the trend has been present for a couple of years, but now the camera industry seems to be trying to put up a fight.

 Some vendors, like Samsung and Fuji, have already rolled out smart cameras, powered by Android.
 However, it could be too little too late.
 Smart cameras are simply too pricey and although we could see Android-based bridge cameras or high-end compacts, it’s not very likely that camera makers will be able to come up with viable smart cameras in the low end.